-- Safety: Safety of principal is the foremost objective of the investment program.
-Investments of the City shall be undertaken in a manner that seeks to ensure the preservation of capital in the overall portfolio.
-In order to achieve this objective, diversification is required to minimize credit and market risk and to reduce overall portfolio impact from potential losses on individual securities. - 2.
-Liquidity: The City's investment portfolio will remain sufficiently liquid to enable the City to meet all operating requirements, which might be reasonably anticipated.
+- 1. Safety: Safety of principal is the foremost objective of the investment program.
+Investments of the City shall be undertaken in a manner that seeks to ensure the preservation of capital in the overall portfolio. - 2.
+Liquidity: The City's investment portfolio will remain sufficiently liquid to enable the City to meet all operating requirements, which might be reasonably anticipated. - Diversification: In order to supplement the safety objective, diversification is needed to minimize credit and market risk and to reduce overall portfolio impact from potential losses on individual securities. - 4.

-- 3. Public Trust: All participants in the City's investment process shall seek to act responsibly as custodians of the public trust.
-Investment Officers and employees involved in the investment process shall avoid any transaction that might impair public confidence in the City's ability to govern effectively. - 4.
 Yield: The City's investment portfolio shall be designed with the objective of attaining a market rate of return in accordance with its designated benchmark which is based on the City's cash flow requirements throughout budgetary and economic cycles, commensurate with the City's investment risk constraints and the cash flow characteristics of the portfolio.

-V. STRATEGY
+V. Strategy

 The structure and management of the pooled City portfolio will address the varying needs, goals and objectives of each fund.
 Investment strategies for General Fund, Special Revenue Funds, Capital Projects Funds, Enterprise Funds, and Trust and Agency Funds are designed to assure that anticipated cash flows are matched with adequate liquidity in each fund.
 A secondary strategy is to create a portfolio structure that will experience minimal volatility during economic cycles.
 Both may be accomplished by purchasing high quality, short-to-medium term securities that will complement each other in a laddered structure and assure the marketability of those investments should liquidity needs arise.
+Investments are to be chosen in a manner that promotes diversity by market sector, credit and maturity.
+The maximum dollar weighted average maturity of the total portfolio to accomplish these goals will not exceed 18 months, dependent on market conditions.